open-component-model/ocm/examples/lib/tour/docsrc/05-transporting-component-versions/README.md

 ```

 Any supported kind of target repository can be specified by using its
 specification type.
-An OCI regisztry target would look like this:
+An OCI registry target would look like this:

 ```yaml
 repository: ghcr.io/mandelsoft/ocm